Tom Hanson Photojournalism Award

 • Heide Kaspar-Glorieux, mother of Tom Hanson;

-• Frank Gunn, national photographer, The Canadian Press;
+• Frank Gunn, national photographer, CP;

 • Tony Caldwell, photographer, Ottawa Sun;